 How to Package Potting Soil for Storage

 The big thin plastic bags that potting soil is sold in are not really meant for long term storage.
 The smaller pouches are better but still can tear (or be opened by kids, dogs, et cetera).
-Soil stored in its original bags should be put inside a solid container in homes where it might not last in it’s sealed bag!
+Soil stored in its original bags should be put inside a solid container in homes where it might not last in its sealed bag!…(kids, pets…)

 Choosing a Solid Storage Container